jgrss/mtlchmm/README.md

 Multi-temporal land cover maps with a Hidden Markov Model (MTLCHMM)
 ---

+This is largely a code port of S. Parker Abercrombie's code from the paper referenced below.
+The main differences between the original code and this library are:

+1. MTLCHMM is designed to support any sensor.
+2. Parallel processing at the pixel level is handled differently (however, no tests between the two).

 ## Reference

 > Abercrombie, S Parker and Friedl, Mark A (2016) Improving the Consistency of Multitemporal Land